 Marie Antoinette (1755-1793) was the daughter of the Austrian Empress Maria Theresa and Francis I, the Holy Roman Emperor.
 She was married to the future King Louis XVI of France when she was just fourteen.
 Marie Antoinette soon became unpopular, gaining a reputation for excessive spending on fashion, gambling and other indulgences.
 It was also rumoured, when she gave birth to her first child in December 1778, that Louis was not the father.

 As the reign went on, Marie Antoinette became more prominent in government affairs, which increased her unpopularity.
 When the French Revolution broke out in 1789, she became a prime target.
 The royal family tried to escape from France but were arrested at Varennes, near the border, and brought back to Paris.
-Louis XVI was executed at the guillotine on the 1793.
+Louis XVI was executed at the guillotine on the 21 January 1793.
 Marie Antoinette’s execution followed on 16th October.
-It sent shock waves around Europe.
+It sent gshock waves around Europe.